rose-coste/whitepapers/state_of_union_containers_pt1.md

 these tools are not only young, but are also moving at a rapid pace and the scale and ease at which they clearly outline what they’re meant to aid with, let alone which technologies they respectfully tend to interoperate with, is still to be determined.
-It is the author’ opinion that throughout 2015, the community will make it known which technologies are meant to stick and which should be shelved.
+It is the author’s opinion that throughout 2015, the community will make it known which technologies are meant to stick and which should be shelved.